tinygiant98/nui/README.md

 ## Change Log

+*** 0.4.4 ***
+- Added missing prototypes for functions introduced in 0.4.3.

 *** 0.4.3 ***
 - Added the following functions in preparation for future growth:  `NUI_SetSizeConstraint()`, `NUI_SetEdgeConstraint()`, `NUI_BindSizeConstraint()`, `NUI_BindEdgeConstraint()`.
 See the prototypes for additional information and usage.
 - Added `NUI_AddCustomControl()`.
 This is *very* advanced usage and should only used in special cases.
 The only argument this function takes is a json-parseable string representing an entire control.
 After adding a control this way, properties cannot be added and the next command must be to add another control or close out the current control container.
 - Added `NUI_SetCustomKey()`, which allows a custom key:value pair to be added to the json build at any point.
 This is advanced usages.
 The key:value pair set with this function may not be generally available during the form usage process, but will be available to advanced methods, such as sql querying.
 - Changed the default value for the `collapsed` form property to `null` to allow the user to determine whether the property is set or not through normal definition.
 Thanks to discord user `Tildryn` for this bugfix!
 - Added `NUI_RepairGeometry()`.
-This is advanced usage that can attempt to repair a window in the rare case that a window is not updated after a layout is swapped out, such as with tabbed forms or displaying subforms.
+This is advanced usage that can attempt to repair a window in the rare case that a window is not updated after a layout is swapped out, such as with tabbed forms or displaying subforms.  ***WARNING*** Do not rely on this function as it's likely going to be removed.
+Considered this function deprecated.

 *** 0.4.2 ***
 - Modifed json-building methodology to account for characters present in file encodings other than cp1252.
 This should allow any game-supported language to display correctly in forms built with this NUI system.
 However, the following two rules must be followed for this to work: